ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 When the Absolute Difference Threshold check indicates the correction needs to be manually applied the method will check if a Percentage Difference Threshold needs to be checked.

-Note: Before we leave this stage this point we need to check that zero error condition 3 is satisfied i.e. If target total = 0 and components sum > 0 and amend total = TRUE:
+Note: Before we leave this stage we need to check that zero error condition 3 is satisfied i.e. If target total = 0 and components sum > 0 and amend total = TRUE:
 The total should be corrected if the difference observed is within